 <!-- 1.
-Import Python Components --> <!-- @import { Badge } from ../components/ui --> <div class="flex gap-2 mb-4"> <Badge variant="default">Tasks: {todos.length}</Badge> </div> <!-- 2.
-Reactive Loop --> <ul> <template pp-for="todo in todos"> <li key="{todo.id}" class="p-2 border-b">{todo.title}</li> </template> </ul> <script> // 3.
-State initialized by Python backend automatically const [todos, setTodos] = pp.state([[todos|json]]); </script>
+Import Python Components --> <!-- @import Button from ../lib/maddex/Button.py --> <!-- 2.
+Keep one authored parent root element --> <section class="space-y-4"> <div class="flex gap-2 mb-4"> <x-button variant="outline" size="sm">Tasks: todos.length</x-button> </div> <!-- 3.
+Reactive Loop --> <ul> <template pp-for="todo in todos"> <li key="todo.id" class="p-2 border-b">todo.title</li> </template> </ul> <script> // 4.
+State initialized by Python backend automatically const [todos, setTodos] = pp.state([[todos|json]]); </script> </section>

 We removed the complexity of the modern stack (Node, Webpack, API Routes) but kept the power by building on FastAPI.